dAttri97/TextGame/README.md

 # TextGame
 A Text based Adventure game created using Java.
 Play as yourself facing dangerous enemy.
-Make the right choices and you may survive, otherwise persish
+Make the right choices and you may survive, otherwise perish...